zendframework/zend-expressive/doc/book/reference/migration/to-v2.md

   $ composer remove --dev zendframework/zend-expressive-tooling  # uninstall
   ```

-Once installed, you will have access to each of the following vendor binaries,
+Once installed, you will use the `vendor/bin/expressive-pipeline-from-config`
-which are detailed in the following sections:

-- `vendor/bin/expressive-pipeline-from-config`
-- `vendor/bin/expressive-migrate-original-messages`
-- `vendor/bin/expressive-scan-for-error-middleware`

-### Migrate to programmatic pipelines

-To assist you in migrating to programmatic pipelines, we provide
-`vendor/bin/expressive-pipeline-from-config`.
+command.

-This tool does the following:
+This command does the following:

 - Reads your `middleware_pipeline` configuration, and generates a programmatic
   pipeline for you, which is then stored in `config/pipeline.php`.
 The generated